Human Cognition in Machines: A Unified Perspective of World Models

-The contributions of our report are as follows: \begin{enumerate} \item We provide a novel review of recent World Models grounded in human-machine cognitive architecture theory. \item We propose a unified World Model as a conceptual road-map for incorporating all the component parts of cognitive architecture for robust world representation and generation. \item We identify and propose solutions to research gaps in World Model motivation and meta-cognition. \item We propose a new category of World Model that learn to represent a world from structured knowledge we call Epistemic World Models. \end{enumerate}
+The contributions of our report are as follows: \begin{enumerate} \item We are among the first to provide a comprehensive review of contemporary world models grounded in human-machine cognition. \item We propose a unified world model as a conceptual road-map for incorporating all the component parts of cognitive architecture for robust world representation and generation. \item We identify motivation and metacognition as critical but underexplored components of current world models and discuss research directions. \item We introduce epistemic world models as a new category of world model in which agents represent, update, and reason over structured knowledge spaces. \end{enumerate}